dylanmc/CryptoBook/src/4_FilesAndCiphers.md

 `'E'`

 Let's go through that line-by-line.
 First, we `set ascii=on` so we can see the ASCII key strings.
-Second', we defined a temporary variable `myXkey` to be the result of expanding `"HELLO"`.
+Second, we defined a temporary variable `myXkey` to be the result of expanding `"HELLO"`.
 Next we asked Cryptol to show it to us.
 But rather uninterestingly, it just showed us the first five characters, but at the end it shows "...",